atinuke03/LITA_Project_Sales_Data/README.md

 - Average sales: The average sales of the overall total sales using AVERAGE function.
 - Highest Sales: The highest sales of the overall total sales using MAX function.
 - Lowest sales: The lowest sales of the overall total sales using MIN function.
-- Total number of product: The total number of products uaing COUNTA function.
+- Total number of product: The total number of products using COUNTA function.
 ## Formula Used
 ### Total Sales
 ```